 Supervisors, principal investigators, employees, and students who are required to wear a respirator must receive initial training in the proper use, care, and limitations of the respirator assigned for their protection.
 This training will be required on an annual basis as long as the user has the potential to use the respirator.
-Training may be scheduled on an individual basis or for large workgroups.
+Training may be conducted online via SciShield or scheduled on an individual basis or for large workgroups.
 As a minimum, the following subject matter will be covered during the training: